aarizat/project-manager-REST-API/README.md

 # Project Manager REST API

 This API allows you to organize projects and their tasks.
-You can create, delete, update, get projects, all of this operations can also performed over theirs tasks.
+You can create, delete, update, get projects, all of these operations can also performed over theirs tasks.

-This API implements [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) (JSON WEB TOKEN) that's why you must be first registered and after logged in order to get a Token that allows you to do request to API.
+This API implements [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) (JSON WEB TOKEN) that's why you must be first register and tehn login order to get a Token that allows you to make requests to API.

 ## Installation

-In order to start using this API you must install `Python 3.8.5` and `MySQL 5.7`.
-(These were the versions used in develop).
+To start using this API you must install `Python 3.8.5` and `MySQL 5.7`.
+(These were the versions used in development).

-Now, follow this steps:
+Now, follow these steps:

 1. Choose a place in your computer and clone this repository.
 Type in your terminal:
 ```